 4. Thithi | Kannada | Drama

-Reddy has microscopic views of his characters which are originated from the roots of South Indian villages , and they fill up the screen with such honest performances in spite of the cast being comprised of non-professional actors(except for two), that the lack of a more complex resolution to the story’s conflicts seems less of an offence.
-They are real, and they seem to not follow any script, rather real characters reacting and following their head and mind (if any).
+Reddy has microscopic views of his characters, originating from the roots of South Indian villages.
+Despite the cast comprising non-professional actors (except for two), they fill up the screen with such honest performances that the lack of a more complex resolution to the storyโs conflicts seems less of an offense.
+They are honest and seem not to follow any script; somewhat real characters react and follow their heads and minds (if any).

 3. Kapoor & Sons | Hindi | Drama

-Kapoor and Sons takes a microscopic look at the foible of individuals and inter-personal issues with the dash of intrinsic humor.
-Recognizable characters and familial issues straight out of your own family or neighborhood render believability to the film.
-Kapoor and Sons is unlike many family dramas that have been shoved down our throat in the past.Kapoor and Sons’ strength lies in its very relatable characters, familial problems that actually exist in society & perhaps our own families, and the fact that it never tries to rectify the flaws.
-The film quite strongly conveys that there is no solution to problems that can bring a flawed family together; instead, we have to accept them with their unsettling flaws.
+Kapoor and Sons take a microscopic look at the foible of individuals and interpersonal issues with a dash of intrinsic humor.
+Recognizable characters and familial problems from your own family or neighborhood make the film believable.
+Kapoor and Sons is unlike many family dramas that have been shoved down our throat in the past.
+Kapoor and Sonsโ strength lies in its relatable characters, familial problems that exist in society & perhaps our own families, and the fact that it never tries to rectify the flaws.
+The film powerfully conveys that there is no solution to problems that can bring a flawed family together; instead, we must accept them with their unsettling flaws.

 2. Kaul- A Calling | Marathi | Drama

-Aadish Keluskar’s writing is flawless, cerebral and thought provoking.
-Aadish intelligently stitches mundane but evocative montages to create an eerie atmosphere that adds an extra challenging dimension to an exploratory audio-visual storytelling.Kaul will be celebrated as an unconventional film done right.
-It is a milestone film in Indian cinema which will have a cult status in the near future.
+Aadish Keluskarโs writing is flawless, cerebral, and thought-provoking.
+Aadish intelligently stitches mundane but evocative montages to create an eerie atmosphere that adds an extra challenging dimension to exploratory audio-visual storytelling.
+Kaul will be celebrated as an unconventional film that was done right.
+It is a milestone film in Indian cinema that will soon have cult status.

-1. Visaranai | Tamil | Thriller Drama
+1. Visaranai | Tamil | ย Thriller Drama